jasonppy/FaST-VGS-Family/README.md

 After the the features are extracted,  we can generate hdf5 and other files directly used by the dataset scripts.
 Change the roots in `./datasets/generate_hdf5_coco_places_flickr8k_imgfeat.py` and run this file.

+Please run `./datasets/preprocessing/img_id2ordered_coco_places_flickr8k.py` with the path in the script changed based on your path, to generate `*_imgid2ordered_indices.pkl` necessary for `*_dataset.py` files.

+In addition, if you are using SpokenCOCO, please also run `./datasets/preprocessing/unroll_coco.py` with the your path to generate `*_unrolled_karpathy.json` from the original data json file.

 ## 5. Training scripts
 need to first download w2v2 base weights
 ```bash